NeptuneHub/k3s-supreme-waffle/raspberrypi5/README.md

 ```

 # Ubuntu and K3S configuration
-The following guide was also applied and tested on raspberry pi:
+The following guide was also applied and tested on raspberry pi with the following comments:
-* /hardening - just remember to check in the SSH configuration the correct user that you use, with the normal ubuntu installation you create a new user instead of root
+* /k3s-supreme-waffle/hardening - just remember to check in the SSH configuration the correct user that you use, with the normal ubuntu installation you create a new user instead of root
-* /prometheus-stack - worked fine
+* /k3s-supreme-waffle/prometheus-stack - worked fine
-* /imaginary - this doesn't work because  h2non/imaginary repo doesn't support ARM, to support arm you need to use as containers image nextcloud/aio-imaginary  (look ad imaginary-deployment-arm.yaml in this repo)
+* /k3s-supreme-waffle/imaginary - **this doesn't work** because  h2non/imaginary repo doesn't support ARM, to support arm you need to use as containers image nextcloud/aio-imaginary  (look ad imaginary-deployment-arm.yaml in this repo)